What is a CSA?

 Faculty & Staff Reporting Obligations

 As a Princeton University faculty or staff member, you have certain reporting obligations with respect to emergencies, sexual misconduct, and other potentially illegal activity.
-The Reporting Potentially Illegal Activity and Sexual Misconduct Training Video is intended to help you understand your reporting responsibilities; specifically, it will teach you what to report, how to report, and to whom to report.
+The Reporting Sexual Misconduct video(link is external) is intended to help you understand your reporting responsibilities with respect to sexual misconduct; specifically, it will teach you what to report, how to report, and to whom to report.
+These FAQs are intended to provide supplemental information; please review them after viewing the video.
+The Responding to Disclosures related to Sexual Misconduct: A Guide for Princeton University Faculty and Staff also provides information regarding reporting obligations for faculty and staff members.
+For more information related to sexual misconduct, please visit: http://sexualmisconduct.princeton.edu/.
+The Report, It’s Your Responsibility (Direct Link: http://www.kaltura.com/tiny/s98ev) - is intended for Campus Security Authorities.
+For more information, please visit: https://www.princeton.edu/ogc/resources.